-In the time leading up to our trip for one week in Paris, I did a ton of research on blogs, articles linked through Pinterest, and reaching out to a few friends who had previously lived and studied in the city of lights.
+In the time leading up to our trip for one week in Paris, I did a ton of research on blogs and articles linked through Pinterest, and reached out to a few friends who had previously lived and studied in the city of lights.

 With such a huge and well-traveled city, it really is impossible and extremely exhausting to even try to read everything there is to know and do and to build a realistic itinerary for only a week-long trip.

 As it happens, once we did arrive, we only did little more than half of the planned things on the list, but we also chose to allow ourselves to wander, grab coffee, and sleep in.
 After all, traveling is exhausting and we wanted to be on at least a bit of a vacation!

 However, one thing we did need to worry about once we arrived was how to survive our jetlag in Paris, so we could still enjoy the city!

 Since we live on the west coast of the US, I thought it would be a good idea to get up ridiculously early and tire ourselves out the week before our trip, so that we could fall asleep on the plane and not waste our first day there.

 The plan inevitably worked, because on our first day we arrived in Paris around noon and after taking a decent amount of time to gain our bearings and grab some food, then navigate to our Airbnb located in the Republique neighborhood, we were already out and about exploring, instead of dozing off at about 3 am Seattle time.

 Trying to see Paris on a shoestring budget?
 Use our ultimate travel budgeting guide to help you save money and do more when you travel!